rediacc/docs/docs/intro.md

 ## Definitions

-**Container:** System software that allows any software to run on different machines without requiring installation.
-It can create multiple instances of the same software within seconds.
+**Container:** Think of a container as a portable package that contains everything a piece of software needs to run.
+Similar to how shipping containers can be moved from ship to truck without unpacking, software containers can run on any machine without installation.
+Rediacc uses containers to create multiple instances of the same software within seconds.

+**Service:** Any standalone software application that provides specific functionality.
+Examples include:
+- Databases (MySQL, PostgreSQL, Oracle)
+- Web servers (Apache, Nginx)
+- Applications (GitLab, Jira, custom apps)
+- API services

-**Service:** Can be a database like Oracle, an on-premise GitLab service, or an application providing REST API services.
-Each service has its own files, which can consist of a single executable file or thousands of files.
+Each service has its own set of files, ranging from a single executable to thousands of files and directories.

+**Repo:** Short for "repository," a repo in Rediacc is like a virtual hard drive that contains all the files and configurations for your services.
+Key points:
-**Repo:** A virtual disk file called "repo" in Rediacc.
-Its size can range from 4 GB to thousands of TB.
-It contains services and all files related to these services.
+- Size ranges from 4 GB to thousands of TB

-- A server can have a single repo or multiple repos.
-This preference affects performance and distribution flexibility.
-For example, if phpMyAdmin and MySQL run under the same repo, they start on the same server.
-Separate repos should be created for them to run on different servers.

-- Each repo has its own container host instance (Docker Instance).
-Services with the same name don't conflict in different repos; this situation is automatically managed by Rediacc.

-**CoW (Copy-on-Write) File System:** Rediacc is built on this file system.

-- When a file is copied, it is not physically duplicated; instead, it is treated as if there are two copies.

-- If one of the files changes, *only the changed part* occupies a new area on the disk.
-For example, if a 1 GB text file is copied and "ABC" is added to the end, the total size of the two files becomes 1 GB + 3 bytes.

-- This system is also used in backing up repos.
-When taking a backup on the same machine, only a virtual copy of the repo is created.
+- Can hold multiple related services
+- Has its own isolated environment (Docker instance)
+- Can be quickly cloned, backed up, or moved between machines

+Think of repos as self-contained environments where your services live.
+If two services need to run on the same machine, put them in the same repo.
+If they need to run on different machines, create separate repos.

+**CoW (Copy-on-Write) File System:** A smart storage technology that saves space and time.
+Here's how it works:

+- **Efficient Copying:** When you copy a file, no actual duplication happens until changes are made.
+It's like having two people share the same book - no need for a second copy until one person wants to write notes in their copy.

+- **Space-Saving Changes:** Only the modified parts consume additional storage.
+For example:
+  * If you copy a 10 GB database file and change just 5 MB of data, you only use 10 GB + 5 MB of space (not 20 GB)
+  * If you make 100 copies of a repo for testing and don't change anything, they take up the same space as one copy

+- **Fast Backups:** Backups take seconds instead of hours because only references are created, not full copies.
+Actual duplication happens only for changed data.

 ## How Does It Work?